johnno1962/Dynamo/README.md

 ```

 Other than this, once a YawsProcessor has recognised a request it can process it
-in any manner it chooses.
-It returns .ProcessedAndReusable if the connection can be
+in any manner it pleases accessing the client through the YawsHTTPConnection class.
-reused (as can be done with HTTP/1.1) This requires a "Content-Length" HTTP header
+It returns .ProcessedAndReusable if the connection can be reused (as can be done
-value to have been set.
+with HTTP/1.1) This requires a "Content-Length" HTTP header value to have been set.

 A user written subclass of one particular subclass of YawsProcessor, "YawsApplicationProcessor"
-receives the  query string, POST data and any Cookies preprocessed is used for dynamic content.
+receives the  query string, POST data and any Cookies preprocessed and is used for dynamic content.
 Application processors must provide a "pathPrefix" that will be matched against the
 first part of the URL to distinguish them from each other and the default document
 serving processor.
 After parsing the request processing is handed over to the user